 9) How can the platform help build content and keyword insights into your content marketing workflow?

 Understand how you can get keyword insights to help drive strategy in your content planning meetings.
 How easy is it to obtain this information?
 Can you review the content your team has published for optimization insights?
 Look at the metrics provided for tracking content marketing performance based on keyword insights, both on-site and off-site.

 10) Culture, Education and Community: Discuss what happens after the sale.
 How does the vendor build up your internal team’s competency in search, social and content with training and education?

-Every SEO vendor should have a vision to educate and train your team, so they become search experts and can apply their acquired insights into your digital marketing strategy.
+Every SEO vendor should have the vision to educate and train your team, so they become search experts and can apply their acquired insights into your digital marketing strategy.
 Ask specifically about the support your team will be provided beyond the platform.
-This is above and beyond any paid set-up/on-boarding fees which may already be included.
+This is above and beyond any paid set-up/onboarding fees which may already be included.
 Understand the level of on-going training available and how your team can leverage it.

 Bonus Question: What does the track record of innovation look like for a vendor and do they seek client input?

 This may be the most important question of all.
 Is the platform adaptable to changes in the industry?
-As this a piece of technology you are presumably investing in long-term, you need to ensure the platform will grow with industry developments and will have staying power.
+As this a piece of technology, you are presumably investing in the long-term, you need to ensure the platform will grow with industry developments and will have staying power.
 You don’t want to invest in tech, which will be obsolete within three months.
 Ask what innovation strategies the company has to grow the platform accordingly.

 Third Door Media regularly publishes a buyer’s guide with the most recent being Enterprise SEO Platforms 2015.
 This report outlines a feature-to-feature listing of each Enterprise SEO Software vendor.
 The list can look daunting when you see many platforms have the same checkmarks on each feature.
-Take your time, talk to each vendor and ask a few of the questions which resonate with you from our list above.
+Take your time, talk to each vendor, and ask a few of the questions which resonate with you from our list above.